janholstjensen/rdkit4excel/doc/INSTALL.md

 ## Adding new functions
-You can easily add new Excel-callable functions to the add-in.
+You can easily add new Excel-callable functions to the add-in by adding functions to the `CRDKitXL` class in `RDKitXL_server.py`.

 Let's say that you add the infamous example function `rdkit_fat_mw()` that implements an alternative and utterly useless variant of the molecular weight: